vzhang90/stock-analysis/README.md

 [VBA_Challenge.xlsm](https://github.com/vzhang90/stock-analysis/blob/main/VBA_Challenge.xlsm)

 ## Overview of VBA Challenge
 Having recently graduated with a finance degree, Steve is taking on his parents as his first clients.
-Steve thinks his parents' investments should be more diversified - so, he wants to analyze several green energy stocks in the [uploaded excel file](https://github.com/vzhang90/stock-analysis/blob/main/VBA_Challenge.xlsm)
+Steve thinks his parents' investments should be more diversified - so, he wants to analyze the data of several green energy stocks in the [uploaded excel file](https://github.com/vzhang90/stock-analysis/blob/main/VBA_Challenge.xlsm)

 The purpose of this module is to refactor (or editing) different subroutines to loop through all the data one time in a single macro in order to analyze the Volume and Return for each stock ticker depending on year.